kavishasn/2026-S1-13-Capstone-Project/02_Kavisha_Educational_Framework/README.md

 ## Main Contribution

 * Educational Framework & Design Improvements for Aphrodite’s Harvest / Learn About Bees.
-* Self Management Toolkit
+* Self Management Toolkit (Version 1 & Chapter 4)

 ## Completed Work

 * Live-site bottleneck analysis for Courses, Support, Events, and Contact areas
-* Four-level learning structure: Beginner, Intermediate, Specialist, Advanced
+* Four-level learning structure: Beginner, Intermediate, Specialist, and Advanced
-* Proposed Information Architecture Structure
+* Proposed Information Architecture structure for the Learn About Bees learning pathway
+* Five-Stage User Flow
+* Wireframe Screen Analysis
 * Educational Framework Improvement Report
-* Figma design concept for the learning pathway
+* Figma recommendation design concept for the learning pathway
-* Static HTML prototype mockup
+* Static HTML prototype mockup developed from the Figma recommendation design
-* Prototype improvements: level selector, course descriptors, support tips, enquiry selector, review prompt
+* Prototype improvements including level selector, course descriptors, support tips, enquiry selector, and review prompt
 * WordPress/WooCommerce technical feasibility mapping
+* Created the initial structure for the Self-Management Toolkit, Version 1
+* Prepared the toolkit introduction, purpose, and objectives
+* Defined how the client should use the toolkit after project handover
+* Structured the toolkit to support independent website and digital content management
-* Educational Framework integration into the Self-Management Toolkit
+* Integrated the Educational Framework user guidance into the toolkit (Chapter 4)
+* Connected the toolkit with practical client use, including updating course levels, course descriptions, support prompts, and website content
 * Product Review evidence presentation
+* Educational Framework content contribution for the final group presentation

+## Additional Contribution

-* Designing the Final presentation
+* Final presentation design and structure
-* Jira Board Handeling & Tasks allocation
+* Managed Jira board updates and task allocation as the Scrum Master
-* Group Cordination
+* Group coordination and deliverable organisation
+* Organised individual contribution evidence for GitHub submission

 ## Deliverables in This Folder